WorkOfStan/seablast/README.md

 The minimal requirements can be implemented by [SeablastModelInterface](src/SeablastModelInterface.php).

 - If model replies with `rest` property, API response is triggered instead of HTML UI.
 In that case, `httpCode` property is used as the response HTTP code.
-- If model replies with `redirection` property, then its sub-property `url` and optionally property `httpCode` (301, 302 or 303) trigger redirection (instead of HTML UI).
+- If model replies with `redirectionUrl` property, then redirection is triggered (instead of HTML UI) with HTTP code 301.
+The HTTP code MAY be set to 301, 302 or 303 by the `httpCode` property.

 ```php
 SeablastConstant::APP_MAPPING = route => [